 Other CNRNW policy requirements include Distribution System Sanitary Survey reviews and programs for cross-connection control, backflow prevention, operation and maintenance, and unidirectional flushing.
 All these programs are designed to ensure that safe drinking water is delivered to every consumer.

-For general information and facts about water quality, click here.
+For general information and facts about water quality at installations Navy-wide, click here.

 Consumer Confidence Water Quality Reports by Installation: